niklongstone/behat-scenario-file-line/README.md

 # Behat File:Line output formatter

-A Behat 3 output formatter which shows a list of scenarios with filename and line. i.e.: `feature/feature/MyScenario/login.feature:2`
+A Behat 3 output formatter which shows a list of scenarios with filename and line.
+i.e.: `feature/feature/MyScenario/login.feature:2`

 ### Installation
-1. Require the library via [Composer](https://getcomposer.org/)
+#### Require the library via [Composer](https://getcomposer.org/)
-`composer require niklongstone/behat-file-line:dev-master`
+`composer require niklongstone/behat-scenario-file-line:dev-master`

-2. Add the formatter to your `behat.yml`:
+#### Add the formatter to your `behat.yml`:
 ```
 default:
     formatters:
-        Behat\Behat\Output\Node\Printer\Digest\DigestFormatter:
+        fileline: true
+    extensions:
+        FileLineFormatter\FileLineFormatterExtension:
+            name: fileline
+            base_path: %paths.base%
 ```
-3. From the command line run: `bin/behat --dry-run` to list the scenarios files with lines.
+#### From the command line run:
+`bin/behat --dry-run` to list the scenarios files with lines.